pranav1234/langchain-rag-course/README.md

 ## 🙏 Acknowledgments

-- LangChain for the framework
+- LangChain team for the amazing framework
 - Google for Gemini
 - Cohere for embeddings
 - Pinecone for vector database

 ---

-**Built with ❤️ as part of a LangChain learning journey**
+**Happy Learning! 🚀**

+*This is a living repository - new modules and improvements added regularly*